Causal inference with recurrent and competing events: Identification of the causal estimands

 In this section, we consider identifying functionals in the limit of fine discretizations of time.
 Justifications for the results are given in Appendix~\ref{sec:proof_identification}.

 In the limit of fine discretizations, $E[Y_k^{a,\overline{c}=0}]$ can be formulated as

 where

-and $dA_t^D(a) = P( T^D \in [t,t+dt)| T^D \geq t, C \geq t, A=a)$.
+$dA_t^D(a) = P( T^D \in [t,t+dt)| T^D \geq t, C \geq t, A=a)$ and $W_A=\frac{P(A=a)}{\pi_A(A)}$.
 In this setting, $\Lambda_t^C$ and $\Lambda_t^{C|\mathcal F}$ are the compensators of $N^C$ with respect to $\mathcal F_{t}^{C,D,A}$ and $\mathcal F_{t}^{L,Y,C,D,A}$, which heuristically means that

 Here, $\mathcal F_{t}^{B}$ denotes the filtration generated by the collection of variables and processes $B$.
-Eq.~\ref{eq:total_weighted_form_continuous} is equivalent to
+Expression (\ref{eq:total_weighted_form_continuous}) is equivalent to

 The product-integral terms are covariate-specific survival functions with respect to the censoring event.
-Eq.~\ref{eq:total_effect_IPCW} corresponds Eq.~7.29 in~\citet{cook_statistical_2007} and targets a setting commonly called 'dependent censoring' in the counting process literature.
+Expression (\ref{eq:total_effect_IPCW}) corresponds to Expression (7.29) in~\citet{cook_statistical_2007} and targets a setting commonly called 'dependent censoring' in the counting process literature.

 Under the strengthened independent censoring assumption